Convention of Chuenpi: Terms

 On 20 January, Elliot issued a circular announcing "the conclusion of preliminary arrangements" between Qishan and himself involving the following conditions:

-Other terms that were agreed upon were the restoration of the islands of Chuenpi and Taikoktow to the Chinese, and the evacuation of Chusan (Zhoushan), which the British had captured and occupied since July 1840.
-Chusan was returned in exchange for the release of British prisoners in Ningpo who became shipwrecked on 15 September 1840 after the brig Kite struck quicksand en route to Chusan.
+Other terms that were agreed upon were the restoration of the islands of Chuenpi and Taikoktow to the Chinese, and the evacuation of Zhoushan, which the British had captured and occupied since July 1840.
+Zhoushan was returned in exchange for the release of British prisoners in Ningbo who became shipwrecked on 15 September 1840 after the brig Kite struck quicksand en route to Zhoushan.
 The convention allowed the Qing government to continue collecting tax at Hong Kong, which was the main sticking point that led to the disagreement according to Lord Palmerston.

 Aftermath

 The forts were restored to the Chinese on 21 January in a ceremony on Chuenpi, which had been held by Captain James Scott as pro tempore governor of the fort.
 Commodore Gordon Bremer, commander-in-chief of British forces in China, sent an officer to Anunghoy (north of Chuenpi) with a letter for Chinese Admiral Guan Tianpei, informing him of their intention to return the forts.
 About an hour later, Guan sent a mandarin to receive them.
 The British colours were hauled down and the Chinese colours were hoisted in their place, under a salute fired from HMS Wellesley, and returned by the Chinese with a salute fired from the Anunghoy batteries.
 The ceremony was repeated at Taikoktow.
 Military secretary Keith Mackenzie observed: "I never saw a [Chinese] man in such an ecstasy of chin chin [a gesture of greeting or farewell], as he was, when our colours were lowered—he absolutely jumped for joy."

-Two days later, Elliot dispatched the brig Columbine to Chusan, with instructions to evacuate it for Hong Kong.
+Two days later, Elliot dispatched the brig Columbine to Zhoushan, with instructions to evacuate it for Hong Kong.
 Duplicates of these dispatches were also forwarded overland by the imperial express.
-At the same time, Qishan directed Yilibu, the viceroy of Liangjiang, to release the British prisoners at Ningpo.
+At the same time, Qishan directed Yilibu, the viceroy of Liangjiang, to release the British prisoners at Ningbo.
 News of the terms was sent to England aboard the East India Company steamer Enterprise, which left China on 23 January.
 On the same day, the Canton Free Press published the opinion of British residents in China regarding the cession of Hong Kong:

 On 26 January 1841, Commodore Bremer took formal possession of Hong Kong with the naval officers of the squadron at Possession Point, where the Union Jack was raised, under a feu de joie from the Royal Marines and a royal salute from the warships.
 This date is considered as the modern founding of Hong Kong.